Q-1. What

 for them to compete with wind in a Class-4 (or better) wind site, but progress

 is being made.
-We’ve shown that a 50% improvement in thermal conversion
+We’ve shown that a substantial improvement in thermal conversion

 efficiency will be possible where both good geo-thermal and CSP resources are